 Under the Criminal Code, public officials can be found guilty of being bribed even where the bribery was committed outside Japan.
-Recently, the Criminal Code was amended to widen the territorial scope to capture a bribe given by a national to a Japanese official whilst outside of Japan.
+Recently, the Criminal Code was amended to widen the territorial scope to capture a bribe given by a Japanese national to a Japanese government/official whilst outside of Japan.

-Under the UCPA, Japanese nationals can be found guilty of the bribery of foreign public officials even if the bribery was committed outside Japan.
+Any person, whether a foreign national or a Japanese national can be found guilty of the bribery of foreign public officials under the UCPA if part of the bribery is committed within the territory of Japan.
+In addition, Japanese nationals can be found guilty of the bribery of foreign public officials under the UCPA notwithstanding that the bribery was committed outside Japan.

 Gifts or hospitality can be a "bribe".
-However, Japanese courts generally consider that gifts or hospitality shall not constitute a "bribe" if given within the bounds of social courtesy (shakouteki girei).
+However, Japanese courts generally consider that gifts or hospitality do not constitute a "bribe" if given within the bounds of social courtesy (shakouteki girei).
 The following elements shall be taken into account in order to determine whether a gift or hospitality is given within the bounds of social courtesy or not: the relationship of the giver and the receiver; the value of the gift; the social status of the giver and the receiver; and the social circumstances.

 Liability for bribing public officials (domestic or foreign) is not just restricted to those who physically pay the bribe.
 Under the Criminal Code and the UCPA, an individual who expressly or impliedly consents that money given to an intermediary be used for the payment of a bribe to a public official will also be guilty of an offence (conspiracy to commit a crime).
-Knowledge of the principal is required, but such knowledge can be recognised impliedly based on the circumstances.
+Knowledge of the principal is required, but such knowledge can be recognised by implication based on the circumstances.